john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Complex Queries

-If you want more than one predicate in your query, you can string them using the normal boolean logic operators.
+If you want more than one predicate in your query, you can string them using the normal boolean operators.

 If we want to identify male people over 30: